 California's Proposition 65

 In 1986, California voters approved Proposition 65, an initiative to address their growing concerns about exposure to toxic chemicals.
 The law requires California to publish a list of chemicals known to cause cancer or reproductive toxicity, and for businesses with 10 or more employees to provide warnings when they knowingly and intentionally cause significant exposures to listed chemicals.
 Penalties for violating Proposition 65 by failing to provide warnings can be as high as $2,500 per violation per day.
+Prop 65 also provides for enforcement "in the public interest" by private attorneys, who typically send a required 60-day notice to prospective violators and then seek to reach settlement agreements which usually include a monetary payment (shared by the lawyers and the state) and a correction of alleged labeling violations.

 - What Are the Most Significant Changes to the Proposition 65 Warnings For Consumer Products?

 Since the original warning requirements took effect in 1988, most Proposition 65 warnings simply state that a chemical is present that causes cancer or reproductive harm, but they do not identify the chemical or provide specific information about how a person may be exposed or ways to reduce or eliminate exposure to it.
-New OEHHA regulations, adopted in August 2016 and that will take full effect on August 30th, 2018, change the safe harbor warnings which are deemed to comply with the law in several important ways.
+New OEHHA regulations, adopted in August 2016 and that took effect on August 30th, 2018, change the safe harbor warnings which are deemed to comply with the law in several important ways.
 For example, the new warnings for consumer products will say the product “can expose you to” a Proposition 65 chemical rather than saying the product “contains” the chemical.
 They will also include:

 - The name of at least one listed chemical that prompted the warning